“And the Pharisees and their scribes grumbled at His disciples, saying, Why do You eat and drink with tax collectors and sinners?” (Luke 5:30).

 Jesus deals with any person

-This episode teaches us heaps about Jesus and the difference between him and the Pharisees.
+The episode in Luke 5:27-32 teaches us heaps about Jesus and the difference between him and the Pharisees.
 Jesus only needed to say one word, and the tax collector who was addressed got up and followed him.

 He was a very unlikely person to want to follow Jesus, because he earned lots of money with his tax collecting job.
 Jesus’ words had authority!
 And he was also an unlikely person to be chosen by Jesus, because tax collectors were notorious for their corruption: part of the money they collected, usually disappeared into their own pockets.
 Plus, they were seen as traitors because they consented to work for the enemy, the Romans, who controlled Israel at the time.